zhufamily/PooledServiceClientFactory/README.md

 Luckily, after some research we find out that .NET core has a built-in BlockingCollection<T> generic class for this kind of purpose.\
 Therefore, we come up with the idea of this pooled Service Client factory.
 ## Explanation of Codes
-Most codes are self-explanatory, just a few setences to outline the main idea here.\
+Most codes are self-explanatory, just a few sentences to outline the main idea here.\
 The public interface is prepare for CDI whether for a .NET Core website or an Azure Function.\
 The main class should be initialized with a valid Dynamics 365 connection string, and a capacity that satisfy normal work load.\
 We assume at the peak time, you might need four times of normal work load, certainly please change that for your situation.\